An elliptical clause is a type of adverb clause.

 The Elliptical Clause Checklist

-Now we're going to learn more about elliptical clauses with the help of two examples.
+Now we're going to learn more about elliptical clauses with the help of three examples.

 He likes Marge more than I. --->